 Benefits of the Plank

-- The plank helps strengthen your core and your spine, which both contribute to better posture.
+- The plank helps strengthen your core and spine, contributing to better posture.

 - A strong core is essential for better lifts and can help prevent injury.

-- Planks are easily modifiable and can be performed anywhere, so it’s a great exercise for beginners.
+- Planks are easily adjustable and can be performed anywhere, so it’s a great exercise for beginners.

 How to Do the Plank

 Climbing up walls isn’t just for Spider-Man.
 Wall walks recruit your back, arms, shoulders, and core and can help improve balance and stability.
-Often seen in CrossFit gyms and at the Games, wall walks are a high intensity way to build strength and get your heart rate up.
-Performing wall walks can both expose and remedy weaknesses in your movement integrity, especially in the core or shoulder.
+Often seen in CrossFit gyms and at the Games, wall walks are a high-intensity way to build strength and get your heart rate up.
+Performing wall walks can expose and remedy weaknesses in your movement integrity, especially in the core or shoulder.